SedeWahlid/-YouTube-Shorts-Engagement-Analysis-Metadata-vs.-Content/README.md

 ### Live Playground
 Here is a Live Playground to test the application: https://youtube-shorts-engagement-ai.streamlit.app/

+**Note**: It made take a while to load the Playground due to streamlits free tier "sleeping" behaviour.

 ### 🛠️ Tech Stack
 *   **Core:** Python 3.9+
 *   **Machine Learning:** Scikit-Learn (Random Forest), Joblib